 The answer to that is generally between 5% to 20%, ultimately, if your first home will cost £200,000, you’ll need a deposit of £10,000.
 However, this may differ if you, or your partner, are self-employed, or haven’t been in your job role for at least 2 years.

-Ultimately, your lender wants to know that you have the income to pay back your mortgage without going into arrears.
+Ultimately, your mortgage lender wants to know that you have the income to pay back your mortgage without going into arrears.

 There are various deposit amounts and mortgage terms that can be applied to different situations to make your pay back options suitable for your situation.
 For example, you may have a large deposit and be self-employed, or you may have a smaller deposit but a highly-paid full-time job.